radioglaciology/radarfilmstudio/readme.md

 Please build and test your docker image locally.
 If it doesn't run locally, it's highly unlikely to run on Heroku.

-To push your docker container to Heroku:
+To push your docker containers to Heroku:

-`heroku container:push web --app=spri-explore`
+`heroku container:push --recursive --app=spri-explore`

-This will upload and build the docker container.
+This will upload and build the docker containers.
 Once complete, you can release it, which will make it active on the web:

-`heroku container:release web --app=spri-explore`
+`heroku container:release web worker --app=spri-explore`

 ## Database backup and restore